First Year Timeline

 Also, not only is it important to stay physically healthy but it is essential to stay mentally healthy as well.
 Pace prides themselves on having one of the best higher education Counseling Center’s in the nation.
 We believe having someone to talk to and supporting you during your transition, along with being allowed to express yourself in a supportive environment, is essential to your success.
 Aside from formal counseling, there are also many organizations, clubs and events on campus that can help you meet others, express yourself, and destress.

 Semester Wrap-Up/Winter Break

 As the semester comes to a close, you will be working on papers, projects and studying for final exams.
 At this point, you should have your next semester schedule set, understand what final work you need to complete, and also begin reflecting and thinking about what your next few years at Pace will look like.

-For finals, the Library, Tutoring Center and Cafeteria all have extended hours to accommodate your busy schedule.
+For finals, the Library, Learning Center and Cafeteria all have extended hours to accommodate your busy schedule.
 Your first semester will pass in the blink of an eye, so make sure you are keeping up with your work as finals approaches.
 Finals week can be stressful with multiple projects or exams due on the same day, so managing your time, and setting deadlines for yourself will be very important.

-The Tutoring Center also offers review sessions in various subjects.
+The Learning Center also offers review sessions in various subjects.
 It is recommended to form study groups with peers as a way to review course material and stay alert.
 Completing your work is important, but quality and good performance also matters.
 Feel free to talk to your Peer Leader for further advice and recommendations about how to prepare and manage the stress of finals.